GeoscienceAustralia/PyRate/docs/hpc.rst

 HPC
 ------

-These instructions have been tested with the Raijin platform of the National Computational Infrastructure (NCI).
+These instructions have been tested with the Gadi supercomputer of the `National Computational Infrastructure (NCI) <https://nci.org.au/>`_.
 The process for other HPC platforms may differ.

-Login to Raijin:
+Login to Gadi:

 ::

-    ssh <user_name>@raijin.nci.org.au
+    ssh <user_name>@gadi.nci.org.au
     git clone https://github.com/GeoscienceAustralia/PyRate.git

-Load the required Raijin modules (this will also remove the default NCI GDAL Python bindings so we can build and use our own):
+Load the required Gadi modules (this will also remove the default NCI GDAL Python bindings so we can build and use our own):

 ::